rickaa/rand/rand/content/posts/understanding-bloom-filters.md

 A Bloom filter is a probabilistic data structure.
 It tells you if an element is in a set or not in a very fast and memory-efficient way.
 A Bloom filter can tell if an element **is not in** the set ("being 100% sure") or that **it may be in** the set, but not "being 100% sure".
 It only has 2 operations: `add`, to add an element, and `query`, to check if an element exists in the set or not.

+## Why are they useful?

+Bloom filters are some kind of data compressing.
+With them, you can check if an element exists in a set, but using a lot less space than if you had to store the complete dataset.
+For example, your browser may check if the URL you are trying to visit is a malicious one.
+You can use a bloom filter instead of storing all the URLs, when a user tries to visit a page, it checks if the URL is inside the set using a Bloom filter (set of malicious URLs).
+If the answer is `False` (remember, that's with 100% probability), we can safely let the user visit that page.

 ## How does a Bloom filter work?

 First, we need a Bit Vector.
 That Bit Vector will hold the information about or data.
 We must decide how big/long the vector will be (we will explain more about this later).
 We will call the vector size: `length`, and we will use a `length = 10`.